Poor Man's Bible: The Gospel

 The most common theme for the Poor Man's Bible is the Life of Christ, the story of the Birth, Life, Passion, Death and Resurrection of Jesus.
 This may be related in a continuous sequence of pictures, either in paint, mosaic, wood sculpture or stained glass, and located either around the walls of a church or, particularly in French Cathedrals, in niches in a screen that surrounds the Sanctuary, so that they might be seen by people walking around the ambulatory.

 Frequently only one aspect of Jesus' life is illustrated, most commonly his Death and Resurrection.
 But the theme may differ from church to church.
 A church located near a hospital might have windows that focus upon the miraculous healings.
 Another church might have aspects of Jesus' life that stress works of charity and service to others.
-These sort of themes are particularly prevalent in 19th- and 20th-century churches.
+These sorts of themes are particularly prevalent in 19th- and 20th-century churches.

 Stations of the Cross

 An important form of visual narration is the so-called Stations of the Cross cycle, telling of the Passion (trial and execution) of Jesus.
 These appear in almost all Roman Catholic churches and are used for devotional purposes as the prompts for a series of meditations and prayers.
-The Stations of the Cross usually take the form of oil paintings, moulded and painted plaster or carved wood set into frames and suspended on the aisle walls so that the sequence may be easily followed.
+The Stations of the Cross usually take the form of oil paintings, molded and painted plaster or carved wood set into frames and suspended on the aisle walls so that the sequence may be easily followed.